 Game Instructions

-Welcome to your First-Year Experience (FYE) at UCI!
-Play LEVEL UP: UCI’s Pathway to Success.
-To be at the top of the leaderboard, work your way through each square from your FIRST DAY OF CLASS to FINAL EXAMS!
+Welcome BACK to your First-Year Experience (FYE) at UCI!
+Play LEVEL UP: UCI’s Pathway to Success, Winter/Spring Edition.
+To be at the top of the leaderboard, work your way through each square from New Year’s Day to Summer Break!
 And don’t forget to scroll over the campus buildings to find out about more key places and resources on campus.

 Also, remember that every Power-Up Star is a chance for you to LEVEL UP your FYE game!
 Power-Up Stars are opportunities that have proven to impact students’ academic and personal success.
 Click on Power-Up Stars to learn more about the opportunities that can enhance your first-year success.